tud-hri/joan/docs/index.md

 - easily log data
 - implement haptic driver-automated vehicle interaction

-Check out the table of content below for installation instruction and more information on JOAN.
+Check out the table of content below for installation instructions and more information on JOAN.
 Also check out the [repository][repolink]{target="_blank"} for current issues, etc.

 !!!
 Note
     We tested JOAN with CARLA 0.9.9, not (yet) with the latest version.
 If you tested JOAN with the latest CARLA build (and it works), awesome!
 Please let us know through the